Ready for KCSiE 2024?

 What is different?

-The changes that have taken place are set out in Step 2 and Safeguarding Network will be there to help you through the process.
+A summary of the changes that have taken place is set out in Step 2.
+Safeguarding Network is always here to help.
 It’s easy to join from just £99+vat a term so you’re part of a network of DSLs working on KCSiE together.

 Step 2